Learn how to configure email node, design emails, set up custom domains, and more.

 This configurable wait time exists to monitor for any sending failures that may occur after the email has been sent to a carrier for delivery.
 You can change the wait time by clicking on the pencil icon.
 When edited, the 'Rejected' wait time will be synced too.

 For example, if no sending failures occur within the wait time, the experience will continue down the 'Sent' path.
-If the email is opened or a link is clicked during this wait time, the experience will continue the experience down the 'Sent path'.
+If a link within the email is clicked during this wait time, the experience will continue the experience down the 'Sent path'.

 Configuring the wait frame for Soft Bounces

 Soft bounces occur when an email cannot be delivered temporarily, often due to a full inbox or server issues.
 To cater for soft bounces, we recommend setting the wait time to 960 minutes (16 hours) within Pendula.
 This gives the carrier enough time to try sending the email again after a soft bounce, and progress an experience based on the final delivery status (Sent or Rejected).
-Keep in mind that if a recipient opens the email or clicks a link, the process advances along the 'Sent' path immediately.
+Keep in mind that if a recipient clicks a link within the email, the process advances along the 'Sent' path immediately.

 Rejected path